HIPAA Security Risk Analysis: Complete Guide for Dental Practices (2026)

 - Risk level determination: An overall risk rating for each identified risk — typically High, Medium, or Low.

-- MFA status (new 2026): Explicit documentation of which systems have MFA enabled and which do not, with a remediation timeline for any gaps.
+- MFA status (proposed 2026): Explicit documentation of which systems have MFA enabled and which do not, with a remediation timeline for any gaps.

-- Encryption coverage (new 2026): Documentation of encryption status for all ePHI at rest and in transit across every identified system.
+- Encryption coverage (proposed 2026): Documentation of encryption status for all ePHI at rest and in transit across every identified system.

-- Penetration testing results (new 2026): Annual penetration testing results must be incorporated into the SRA, with identified vulnerabilities and remediation status.
+- Penetration testing results (proposed 2026): Annual penetration testing results incorporated into the SRA, with identified vulnerabilities and remediation status.

-- Vulnerability scan results (new 2026): Biannual vulnerability scan results with remediation tracking.
+- Vulnerability scan results (proposed 2026): Biannual vulnerability scan results with remediation tracking.

-- Network asset inventory (new 2026): A complete inventory of all devices that connect to your network or access ePHI — workstations, tablets, printers, X-ray machines with network connections, etc.
+- Network asset inventory (proposed 2026): A complete inventory of all devices that connect to your network or access ePHI — workstations, tablets, printers, X-ray machines with network connections, etc.

 HHS provides a free SRA Tool available at hhs.gov.
 Small, simple practices with limited technology can use this tool and complete a basic SRA independently.
 However, the tool does not cover the 2026 additions (penetration testing, vulnerability scans, network asset inventory) and requires significant technical knowledge to complete accurately.